My country – Dark Ages “tears of shame and despair”

 Aurangzeb’s intolerance, policy of over-centralization, suspicious nature and his lack of the qualities of a statesman were are responsible for the downfall of the Mughal Empire in 1707.
-If you compare, the British were less tyrannical than the Muslim rulers as they bought many modern reforms which in turn helped us.
+I breathe a sigh of relief that thankfully Islamic terrorism ended.
+If you compare the British were less tyrannical than these terrorists as they bought many modern reforms which in turn helped us.

 These invaders are glorified by the historians in India as if they came to my great country for the benefit of Indians and not to loot the great wealth which India was always famous for.
 They have streets named after them; their portraits are hung in the party office of a political party I do not want to name here.
 An actor couple named their son after one such invader, as if there was shortage of names.